 Current Projects

-Targeting Bacteriophage Delivery to Astrocytes
+Targeted Bacteriophage Gene Delivery to Astrocytes

 The filamentous bacteriophage M13 is a single-stranded DNA phage that co-exists with its Escherichia coli host after infection.
 M13 possesses several attractive characteristics for gene delivery and have a well-documented ability to cross the blood-brain barrier which is an exploitable trait that can be applied to targeted phage delivery to the CNS.
 Astrocytes have been shown to differentiate into functional neurons.
 This ability makes them an ideal target for gene delivery and cell transformation.